 1. Test your computer or device for basic audio and video playback by clicking on the Annual Meeting replay.

-Audio webcasts begin streaming music approximately 30 minutes ahead of the scheduled start time of the event.
-If you aren't hearing anything, please check your audio settings (volume, mute).
+Audio and video webcasts begin streaming approximately 15-30 minutes ahead of the scheduled start time.
+If you aren't hearing or seeing anything, please check the volume or refresh the webpage.

 Viewing / listening experience & quality assurance

 - The minimum bandwidth for audio playback is 48kbps.

 - The minimum bandwidth for video playback is 350kbps.

 - ChristiatianScience.com primary video platform is YouTube.
 For specific YouTube help, please visit their help page.